IkarosKappler/ikrs.http/document_root/README.txt

    Build a nested htaccess evaluation.
 Currently the application just searches up the document tree until the first htaccess file is found.
 That is not correct! *All* htaccess files upon the request path must be used; later occurrences override earlier stated stettings.
+ - [DONE 2013-01-07]
+   Currently the system writes a hexdump of requested files on stdout.
+The output MUST be limited to a max mark, such as 1MB or so ... otherwise the dump may take minutes to hours on large files before the actual download can start.
+ - [DONE 2013-01-07; log output moved to ikrs.httpd.HTTPRequestDistributor]
+   ikrs.httpd.HTTPHeaders.read(...) still writes debug data into stdout.
+This should be configurable and (if enabled) written through the log manager.

 [2012-12-17]
  - [DONE 2012-12-18]